k4yt3x/scutum/README.md

 </br>

 #### Current Version Change log:
+1. UFW can now be managed with SCUTUM
 1. Fixed some logger issues
 1. A LOT of other small improvements (eg. documentations)
 1. Fixed & Improved the Installation Mathod